 ‘And Mitchie in Singapore?’

-‘Mitchie has been telling me that she doesn’t get as much support as she would like reporting into the region, and of course Liam in Melbourne has only just joined, and that was on the basis that things might be re-organised.’
+‘Mitchie has been telling me she doesn’t get as much support reporting into the region as she would like, and of course Liam in Melbourne has only just joined, and that was on the basis that things might be re-organised.’

-‘Which just leaves Jaoa in São Paulo.’
+‘Which leaves only Jaoa in São Paulo.’

 ‘Ye-es.’
 Dan paused.
-Well things may be a little trickier there, but …,’ he tailed off leaving the sentence hanging.
+‘Well things may be a little trickier there, but …,’ he tailed off, leaving the sentence hanging.
+(I think ‘letting his sentence hang’ has more flow but it’s up to you!)

 ‘Hmm,’ Roxanne pursed her lips.
 ‘It sounds as though this is pretty much a done deal.’